ImAKappa/pftp/docs/1-Getting-Started/02_development.md

 It is writing, and writing is thinking on paper.
 People who write well know how to sort out their thoughts, critique them, refine them, and express them in an accessible way to other people.
 The same can be said for Python.
 You can write convoluted code, or write simple, elegant code that says nothing beyond what it needs to say, to do the things it needs to do.

 Just like writing, learning to code well takes time.
-Goole developer and leading AI-researcher Peter Norvig wrote about this best in his blog post ["Teach Yourself Programming in Ten Years"](https://www.norvig.com/21-days.html).
+Google developer and leading AI-researcher Peter Norvig wrote about this best in his blog post [Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html).
 Do not be tempted to skim!
 Read it over in its entirety to set your expectations for learning to code.

-!!! tip "Read it!"
+!!! abstract "Read it!"

     Even if you don't understand most of it, please read [Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html).
     The blog post is aimed at people interested in professional software development.
 That may or may not be you, but all I want you to get out of it is that learning to code will take time and effort, so don't worry if you feel it's taking a long time for you get the hang of Python.
 We're all in the same boat!